List of Speaker of the United States House of Representatives elections: January 2021

 An election for speaker took place on January 3, 2021, at the start of the 117th Congress, two months after the 2020 elections in which Democrats won a slim majority of the seats.
 In a break with tradition due to the COVID-19 pandemic, all House members-elect did not gather together in the chamber to vote and record their presence, but rather, were summoned to the chambers in seven groups of about 72 persons.
 Nancy Pelosi received a majority of the votes cast and was re-elected speaker.

 January 2023

-An election for speaker was held January 3–7, 2023, at the start of the 118th Congress, two months after the 2022 elections in which Republicans gained the House with a thin majority.
+An election for speaker was held January 3–7, 2023, at the start of the 118th Congress, two months after the 2022 elections in which Republicans gained the House with a slim majority.
 Kevin McCarthy received a majority of the votes cast in the 15th ballot and was elected speaker.
 Due to division within the House Republican Conference, no candidate received a majority of the votes on the first ballot, necessitating what became the longest multiple-ballot speaker election since before the Civil War.
-McCarthy's victory came when the remaining six anti-McCarthy holdouts voted "present" on the 15th ballot, thus reducing the threshold of votes needed for a majority to 215 members present and voting for a person by name.
+McCarthy's victory came when the remaining six anti-McCarthy holdouts voted "present" on the 15th ballot, thus reducing the threshold of votes needed for a majority to 215 members.
+House Democratic Caucus members voted unanimously for Hakeem Jeffries; this was the first time since 2009 that all present Democratic members voted for the caucus's speaker nominee.

+October 2023

+On October 3, 2023, Kevin McCarthy was removed from the speakership through a motion to vacate.
+Consequently, an intra-term election for a new speaker was held on October 17–25, during the 118th Congress.
+Mike Johnson received a majority of the votes cast in the fourth ballot and was elected speaker.
+He was the fourth person the Republican Conference selected as its nominee for House speaker after Jim Jordan, Steve Scalise, and Tom Emmer were unable to unify conference members around their candidacies.

+January 2025

+An election for speaker was held January 3, 2025, at the start of the 119th Congress, two months after the 2024 elections in which Republicans retained the House with a slim majority.
+Mike Johnson received a majority of the votes cast on the first ballot and was re-elected speaker, but only after two of the three Republicans who voted against Johnson in the roll call vote switched their votes.